tatumumi/tatumumi.github.io/essays/smart-questions.md

 ## What makes a "good" question in software engineering?

 One of a student's worst fears is asking their professor a question, just to be reminded that their question was "ignorant" or "lazy".
 Even as a senior in college, I am afraid of looking "unintelligent" to my peers and mentors.
-This fear of mine influences me to "think before I speak" or "think before I ask".
+This fear I have causes me to "think before I speak" or "think before I ask".

 The idea of formulating a clear, intelligent, and confident question before asking someone is heavily encouraged in software engineering.
 Asking "good" or "smart" questions on appropriate forums can lead to more insightful and helpful answers from tech professionals.
 Questions that are regarded as "good" are characterized by: